Golen Gol Hydropower Project: Construction and background

 Sambu has already successfully completed Pakistan's first IPP hydropower plant, 84MW New Bong Escape Hydropower Project, which is commercially operational since March 2013.
 The Korean company has also been awarded a contract to construct Pakistan's third IPP hydropower plant, 100MW Gulpur Hydropower Project on BOOT (Build, Own, Operate, Transfer) basis Joint Venture with other Korean firm and execution of work is in progress.

 The Saudi Fund for Development is the major source of funding for the 108-MW Golen Gol hydropower project being developed by Pakistan's WAPDA.
 The Golen Gol project is also being funded by the Kuwait Fund for Arab Economic Development (KFD) and Organization of the Petroleum Exporting Countries (OPEC).
 Saudi Fund, Kuwait Fund and Opec Fund are providing $107 million for the construction of GGHPP.

-The Electro-Mechanical works of the Golen Gol Project were awarded to Andritz Hydro, the world leader and renowned supplier of hydro power equipment and services.
-The Project is based on the state of art, water to wire concept developed by Andritz Hydro for the supply, installation and commissioning of the hydro power plants.
-Andritz hydro completed the similar projects namely Allai Khwar and Duber Khwar in North of Pakistan within the record lowest time period and thus providing timely and precious power supply to the country and considerable early revenue generation to WAPDA.

 Major benefits and uses

-On its completion, Golen Gol Hydropower project will generate about 436 Mega Units (GWH) of inexpensive electricity annually to earn a revenue of about Rs 1 billion.
+On its completion, Golen Gol Hydropower project was planned to generate about 436 Mega Units (GWH) of inexpensive electricity annually to earn a revenue of about Rs 1 billion.
 Being an environment friendly hydropower project, it will help reduce dependence on expensive thermal power, thereby saving foreign exchange amounting to $34 million (equivalent to Rs 3 billion) to the country.
 According to estimation, Golen Gol hydropower project will add about Rs 9 billion per annum to the national economy through socio-economic uplift in the country caused by the project.

 Construction of Golen Gol Hydropower Plant was commenced in June 2009 and the project is expected to be completed in October 2017.
 The total cost of the project is about PKR 16 billion.
 Golen Gol Hydropower Project is part of the least-cost energy generation plan of the Government of Pakistan.
 It is being executed by Wapda on priority basis to harness indigenous hydropower resources to improve the ratio of hydel electricity in the national grid and providing relief to the consumers.